Back to Stories.

 "I assure you the Ice Moon is in a safe and secure place."

 "Yes.
 I'm well aware of its power.
 That's why it's unreachable.
 Don't worry, Yelena.
 Go and enjoy your time with my Security Chief.
 We have lots to do when he returns."
-The Commander gave Valek a pointed look before leaving the room.
+The Commander gave Valek a pointed stare before leaving the room.

 Valek jumped to his feet.
 "I don't need to be told twice.
 Let's go."